-Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
-Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
-The reports will be continuously updated as new data comes in.
+Configure a scheduled job to retrieve data from a specified endpoint import the data into ATSD according to pre-defined rules.
+Once the data is stored in ATSD, creating and sharing reports and creating interactive visualizations with built-in widgets is trivial.
+Reports are continuously updated with the flow of incoming data.

 Creating Custom Portals

 Create custom portals using the example portal above as a template.
 Change or display particular aspects of the dataset as needed.
 ChartLab supports complete visualization customization.

 - Define the